gcanti/tcomb-form/GUIDE.md

 ### `getValue()`

-Returns `null` if the validation failed, an instance of your model otherwise.
+Returns `null` if the validation failed; otherwise returns an instance of your model.

 > **Note**.
 Calling `getValue` will cause the validation of all the fields of the form, including some side effects like highlighting the errors.